Official Personnel Folders (OPF),

 |Please note: the following information, regarding access, pertains only to records of former Federal civil servants whose employment ended after 1951.
 Records of civil servants whose employment ended before 1952.|

-Certain basic information needed to locate civilian personnel records, includes:
+Certain basic information needed to locate civilian personnel records and to answer the request, includes:

 - full name used during Federal employment,